bhargav55/MetaTransactions-with-Biconomy/README.md

    Here is the link on how to register the Dapp in Biconomy Dashboard. https://docs.biconomy.io/biconomy-dashboard
      i) Register Dapp and choose the network ii) Add smart contracts details with deployed address and abi iii) Configure api.
 These are the methods for which you need gasless transactions.

-3. Integrate your Dapp with Bicnomy
+3. Integrate your Dapp with Biconomy

     Here is the link on how to use Biconomy SDK with your Dapp. https://docs.matic.network/docs/develop/metatransactions/metatransactions-biconomy
     It is just a three step process:
      i) Install SDK
      ii) Initialize Biconomy
      iii) Initialize Dapp

 4. Run the applications
    npm start